A general formula for the amplitude-frequency ratio in shaking induced Mott insulator of atomtronic transistors

 for any variable $x$.
 The chosen value $K_{n}/\omega_{n}$ is exactly the position which leads to $J_{0}(K_{n}/\omega_{n})\approx0$.
 Indeed, numerical estimation shows that solutions of the equation $J_{0}(x)=0$ with long enough terms satisfies the formula \eqref{eq:AS}.

+Formula \eqref{eq:AS} could be used to understand the phenomenon that the insulator peaks labeled $n=1$, $2$, $3$ are running right-to-left in Fig.~\ref{fig4} (a) but left-to-right in Fig.~\ref{fig4} (d).
+In this formula, the ratio $\frac{K_{n}}{\omega_{n}}$ is a progressive increase function for rising of the order number $n$.
+In the ratio $\frac{K_{n}}{\omega_{n}}$, the amplitude $K$ is numerator and frequency $\omega$ is denominator.
+Therefore, to reach higher order insulator peaks, one can increase the amplitude $K$, or decrease the frequency $\omega$.

-\begin{flushleft} \item[4.] \textbf{Comparison between the instantaneous eigenstates approach and time-independent effective Hamiltonian approach} \end{flushleft} In the end, we would like to compare the time dependent Hamiltonian numerical approach with the time-independent effective Hamiltonian approach.
+\begin{flushleft} \item[4.] \textbf{Comparison between the instantaneous eigenstates approach and time-independent effective Hamiltonian approach} \end{flushleft} In the end, we would like to compare the time-dependent Hamiltonian numerical approach with the time-independent effective Hamiltonian approach.
 Since the original Hamiltonian \eqref{eq:OH} is time periodic, $\mathcal{H}(t)=\mathcal{H}(t+T)$, it can be expanded as